-2.10 LIVESTOCK AND LIVESTOCK PRODUCTS
+2.12 LIVESTOCK AND LIVESTOCK PRODUCTS

 With the increasing human population growth estimated at 2.6%, effective demand for livestock and livestock products has been increasing.
-The country is currently selfsufficient in most of the livestock products except in beef and mutton.
-However, recent studies on livestock products demand and supply projection indicate that, unless appropriate interventional measures are introduced, the country may soon register deficit in some livestock products.
+The country is not currently self-sufficient in most of the livestock products.
+Appropriate interventional measures need to be introduced, to reverse this trend to achieve the target on food and nutrition security and manufacturing.

-2.10.1 Dairy Industry
+2.12.1 Dairy Industry